PedanticHacker/ReChess/README.md

 4. Start playing by doing this:

-    - Click a piece to see its legal moves.
+    - Start dragging a piece to see its legal target squares.
-    - Click a legal square to make your move.
+    - Drag the piece to a legal target square and drop it there to make your move.
     - Use the Settings button to customize your experience.

 ## In what programming language is ReChess written?